 Learning a musical instrument can be one of the most rewarding things you take.
 No matter what instrument you choose, there are always challenging parts to master any instrument.
 However, some instruments are naturally harder than others to even learn as a beginner, let alone master.
 Below is our evaluation of the hardest and easiest musical instruments to learn.

 The violin is the most challenging instrument to play.
 Don’t believe us?
 Check out this TwoSetViolin video listing why the violin is so hard.
 Learning where the notes are to play in tune takes years since there are no frets or keys to guide you.
 Also, the strings are so close together, that beginners often have challenges only playing on one string at a time.
-Add the right-hand violin bow movements on top of the left-hand fingering and you have a challenging eye-hand coordination problem.
+Add the right-hand violin bow movements on top of the left-hand fingering and shifting and you have a challenging eye-hand coordination problem.
+Then there’s the posture you must maintain while playing.
 It usually takes beginners several years to develop a sound and tone that doesn’t sound like nails on a chalkboard.

 Playing the violin may seem easy when you watch professional violinists who play elegantly and perfectly.
 However, if you’ve ever picked up a violin you will know just how difficult it is.

-The difficulty of playing violin extends to its cousins the viola, cello, and double bass as well.
+Violin is the most difficult instrument and this difficulty extends to its cousins the viola, cello, and double bass as well.
 All of these instruments require years to master and careful coordination between the left hand and right hand.

 2. French Horn